cinadia/Dopagotchi/README.md

 # Dopagotchi

-Take care of a virtual pet by taking care of yourself!
+Take care of yourself by taking care of a virtual pet!

 ## Table of Contents